godfat/jellyfish/README.md

 * `Jellyfish::URLMap` does not modify `env`, and it would call the app with another instance of Hash.
 Mutating data is a bad idea.

-* `Jellyfish::URLMap` does not try to match on host because I am not sure if there's anyone would need this feature?

-* All other tests passed the same test suites for `Rack::Builder`.
+* All other tests passed the same test suites for `Rack::Builder` and `Jellyfish::URLMap`.

 ``` ruby
 require 'jellyfish'